 How to Run a Product Drop That Sells Out

-How to run a product drop that actually sells out.
-Build anticipation, set an honest quantity and price, use real scarcity, and plan the day after cleanly.
+Learn how to run a product drop that sells out by building anticipation, setting an honest quantity and price, using real scarcity, and planning the day after.

 What actually makes a drop work